Multiple Jurisdiction License Lookup

-Together, the Bureau of Real Estate, the Office of Real Estate Appraisers, the Department of Corporations and the Department of Financial Institutions regulate most of the real estate and financial services in California.
+Together, the Bureau of Real Estate, the Bureau of Real Estate Appraisers, and the Department of Business Oversight regulate most of the real estate and financial services in California.
 This web page is provided as a one-stop resource for California real estate and financial services license information, laws and regulations.

 Bureau of Real Estate (CalBRE)